DerrickMarcus/DerrickMarcus.github.io/README.md

-# README
+# DerrickMarcus.github.io

 Welcome!

-This is the personal blog of Yanxu Chen
+This is the personal blog of Yanxu Chen.

-I'm currently an undergraduate student in the Department of Electronic Engineering, Tsinghua Uniersity
+I'm currently an undergraduate student in the Department of Electronic Engineering, Tsinghua University.

-In the future I plan to share some knowledge and skills during my study in computer, focusing on some environmental settings, development tools, programming and professional softwares.
+In this blog I plan to share some knowledge and skills during my study in computer, focusing on some environmental settings, development tools, programming and professional softwares.